 Unlike Elizabeth Gilbert who wants to find herself, Annie Daly travels the world to learn well-being secrets.
 And of course, Ayurveda with its three doshas waits for the author in India.

 In a sense, this ancient tradition is not new to Annie Daly whose fiancé is Indian.
-Yet the more the young woman delves into the Indian culture, the more she realizes how relevant Ayurveda and its principles are still today.
+Yet the more the young woman delves into Indian culture, the more she realizes how relevant Ayurveda and its principles are still today.

 Before long, Annie devotes one sixth of her book Destination Wellness to the secrets she learns while traveling through India.